Odell Stautzenberger

+Weldon Odell Stautzenberger (October 23, 1924 – May 5, 2002) was an American football offensive guard.

+Stautzenberger was born in 1924 in San Antonio, Texas.
+He attended Thomas Jefferson High School in San Antonio.
+After graduating from high school, he enrolled at Texas A&M University.
+During World War II, he served with the United States Marine Corps in the Pacific Theater.

-Weldon Odell Stautzenberger (October 23, 1924 – May 5, 2002) was an American football offensive guard who played one season in the All-America Football Conference (AAFC) for the Buffalo Bills.
-He was drafted in the 27th round of the 1947 NFL Draft by the Boston Yanks and was also a member of the Cleveland Browns.
+After the war, Stautzenberger played college football at Texas A&M during the 1946, 1947, and 1948 seasons.
+He then played one season of professional football in the All-America Football Conference (AAFC) for the Buffalo Bills.
+He was drafted in the 27th round of the 1947 NFL draft by the Boston Yanks and was also a member of the Cleveland Browns.
 He appeared in nine games during the 1949 season, starting six.

-He died on May 5, 2002.
+Stautzenberger died on May 5, 2002, in Alexandria, Louisiana.